comake/standard-sdk-js/docs/get-started/quick-start.md

 ```
 The ticketmaster OpenAPI spec we provided describes an operation with `operationId` equal to `SearchEvents`.
 The operation in the spec describes the Event Search endpoint documented in [Ticketmaster's Discovery API documentation](https://developer.ticketmaster.com/products-and-docs/apis/discovery-api/v2/#search-events-v2).
 Similarly, the Dropbox OpenAPI spec we provided describes an operation with `operationId` equal to `FilesGetMetadata`.
 It is documented in [Dropbox's API documentation](https://www.dropbox.com/developers/documentation/http/documentation#files-get_metadata).

-Each operation was supplied relevant arguments as the first parameter and applicable configuration as the second.
+Each operation was supplied relevant arguments as the first parameter and configuration as the second.
 See the [standardSDKInstance.\<namespace\>.\<operation\>](../reference/api-reference.md#standardsdkinstancenamespaceoperationargs-configuration-options) api reference for more information on these parameters.